 In fact, software development company Euro IT Group predicts that U.S. online shoppers will spend $327 billion in 2016, up 45 percent from $226 billion in 2015.
 And according to Ovum, the desire for immediate access, fast turnaround, and 24/7 service, will be the norm by 2026.
 This e-commerce explosion paired with the rampant need for instant gratification is making shipping a competitive advantage for many online companies – and it is why fast, free, and easy shipping is a “must have”.

 So, what does this trend mean for your company’s online shipping offerings?
 Regardless of whether or not you offer free and fast shipping, a customer may abandon a purchase altogether if they cannot easily and effectively use your site or app.
 Administering a seamless online shipping experience is key.
-Here are three quick testing tips to ensure the best online shipping experience for your customers:
+Here are three quick A/B testing tips to ensure the best online shipping experience for your customers:

 - Experiment with placement, spacing and level of detail of shipping information.
-It is important to test different placement scenarios and adjust the level of detail to see whether the changes positively affect conversion rates.
+It is important to A/B test different placement scenarios and adjust the level of detail to see whether the changes positively affect conversion rates.

-- Test different shipping offerings.
+- A/B test different shipping offerings.
 Consumers are each on their own journey and like choices, and it is worth exploring whether the number of shipping options, having a promo code, displaying order totals, international shipping, etc. have an effect on sales.
 Allowing a customer to dictate where (home, office), how (engraved, gift wrapped) and when (same day, next day) can also impact conversion rates.

-With e-commerce giants like Amazon and Walmart leading the charge, we’ll continue to see advancements in shipping as more companies attempt to keep pace – making testing your site’s shipping experience a top priority.
+With e-commerce giants like Amazon and Walmart leading the charge, we’ll continue to see advancements in shipping as more companies attempt to keep pace – making A/B testing your site’s shipping experience a top priority.